 Your internet service provider or the providers of your internet browser software may also collect such information for their own purposes.
 We are not responsible for the collection, storage and use of such information by these entities and refer you to their respective privacy policies.

-As a result of you dealing with us (whether as a prospective or an actual customer, guarantor, contractor, supplier, service provider, employee or in some other capacity) or as a result of us purchasing personal information about you from third parties, we may collect and store personal information from you or third parties about you, such as:
+As a result of you dealing with us (whether as a prospective or an actual customer, guarantor, contractor, supplier, service provider, employee, user of one of our Platforms or in some other capacity), we may collect and store personal information from you or third parties about you, such as:

 - your name;